benhxy/notebook/os-hardware-networking/networking/link-layer.md

 * A host with the ARP mapping sends back response by unicast.
 * ARP is a L2 protocol.

-## VLAN (virtual LAN)
-* VLAN segments a broadcast domain into multiple broadcast domains.
-It allows multiple LANs on a single switch.
-* A VLAN can also span several switches by trunk ports and VLAN tagging.
-* VLAN information is stored in a VLAN database file on switches.
-* VLAN tag is a field in ethernet header, which contains VLAN informationvfor that frame.
-* VTP (VLAN trunking protocal) allows a switch to push VLAN information to surrounding switches in a client/server manner.

-## Spanning tree protocol (STP)
-* It constructs a spanning tree from a network topology.
-* It eliminates loops when broadcasting a frame and prevent broadcast storm.

 ## VXLAN (Virtual eXtensible Local Area Network)
 * One of the network overlay standards to create multi-tenant virtual LANs in datacenters.
 * VXLAN is a tunneling protocol that encapsulates Layer 2 Ethernet frames in Layer 4 UDP packets, enabling you to create virtualized Layer 2 subnets.